kosm6966/JDE.jl/README.md

-# TIPSBP1.jl
+# JDE.jl
 [![DOI](https://zenodo.org/badge/539056584.svg)](https://zenodo.org/badge/latestdoi/539056584)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The **TIPSBP1.jl** software written in [Julia](https://julialang.org) numerically calculates the EPR spectrum from transitions between sublevels of the coupled triplet pair quintet state from parallel and bridged TIPS-BP1'-like dimers that undergo singlet fission.
+The **JDE.jl** software written in [Julia](https://julialang.org) numerically calculates the EPR spectrum from transitions between sublevels of the coupled triplet pair quintet state from parallel and bridged TIPS-BP1'-like dimers that undergo singlet fission.
 The code was written with an emphasis on clarity to be useful to scientists of various backgrounds and customizable for various dimer systems.
-Though some routines employed here are naive, the population calculations are a distinctive feature of this software.
+The population calculations are a distinctive feature of this software.
 See (DOI: XXXXXX) for a complete explanation of our underlying theory.
 Features include:

 * Compute the EPR spectrum for the triplet pair from singlet fission.
   * Calculate the full TT hamiltonian using the diabatic or adiabatic basis.